 A content audit is as important to your website as your annual check-up with your doctor is to your health.
 Content audits serve to increase website traffic and popularity, improve rankings and maintain relevance.

-There are many companies that will gladly audit your website’s content and help you understand the results.
+Many companies will gladly audit your website’s content and help you understand the results.

-Some content audits can take weeks, while others may take only a couple of hours.
+Some content audits can take weeks, while others may take only a few hours.
 Regardless of the time put into the audit, applied improvements based on the collected data will always yield positive results.

 If you need help and advice or training on auditing your website, or you would like a professional SEO developer to audit your website and provide a list of actions for improvement, do let us know.
 Our in-house team of website developers are experts at auditing websites for performance, user experience, conversions and search engine ranking.